-- Drinks to be made in the kitchens (children are not permitted in the kitchens) by an adult and the kettle to be unplugged and switched off at the mains afterwards; - Kitchen door/gate is to be shut at all times, and when hot drinks are left unattended on the side drinks are to be pushed to the back well out of reach; - During Nursery sessions, drinks are made at 10.00am and 2pm for all nursery and office staff who would like a hot or cold drink; - Hot drinks to be transported throughout the building in a deep tray or box and no more than six hot drinks to be carried at a time.
-Flasks are only to be used in the nursery; - Adults are to ask for assistance from colleagues to open doors when carrying hot drinks and must take extra care near children; - Children are to be warned verbally when hot drinks are being transported near to where they are playing, reminding them to stay still for safety until the adult carrying the tray/box has passed by; - Hot drinks are to be placed well out of reach of children on a high shelf but visible to other adults to avoid being knocked or spilled; - Hot drinks are not to be put down, even momentarily, near to where adult is seated as the adult could easily become distracted or called away for an emergency, leaving the cup hazardously unattended.
-If an adult has a hot drink in their hand, they need to place it safely out of reach before attending to a child's needs; - Parents and carers are only permitted to consume hot drinks in the kitchen areas during sessions.
+- Drinks to be made in the kitchens (children are not permitted in the kitchens) by an adult and the kettle to be unplugged and switched off at the mains afterwards; - Kitchen door/gate is to be shut at all times, and when hot drinks are left unattended on the side drinks are to be pushed to the back well out of reach; - Lidded cups and/or Flasks are to be used in the nursery no open topped cups are permitted; - Adults are to ask for assistance from colleagues to open doors when carrying hot drinks and must take extra care near children; - Children are to be warned verbally when hot drinks are being transported near to where they are playing, reminding them to stay still for safety until the adult carrying the drink has passed by; - Hot drinks are to be placed well out of reach of children on a high shelf but visible to other adults to avoid being knocked or spilled; - Hot drinks are not to be put down, even momentarily, near to where adult is seated as the adult could easily become distracted or called away for an emergency, leaving the cup hazardously unattended.
+If an adult has a hot drink in their hand, they need to place it safely out of reach before attending to a child's needs: - Parents and carers are only permitted to consume hot drinks in the kitchen areas during sessions.
 They are reminded of the safety of their own children, and the other children and families attending the session at all times.